-Spotify's editorial team listens to every track submitted, and playlists 20% of them.
+The editorial team at Spotify listens to every track submitted from playlist pitch, and playlists 20% of them.
 Before release, Artists can submit their songs to Spotify through the editorial submission platform.

 The submission platform will take your song and send it to a team of experts.

 They will then decide if your song is a good fit for the platform and if they want to feature it on the site.